niklaushirt/ibm-aiops-deployer/README.md

 You have different parts to

+## 6.1 📥 Custom Scenario Parameters

 ### 6.1.1 📥 Topology

-To create a complete Topology/Application, yopu have to define the following variables:
+To create a complete Topology/Application, you have to define the following variables:

 - `CUSTOM_TOPOLOGY_APP_NAME` : Name for the Application (if this is left empty, no Application is created)
 - `CUSTOM_TOPOLOGY_TAG` : Tag used to create the Topology Template (if this is left empty, no Template is created)